 - 1. determine the exposure above threshold.
-The threshold depends on the credit quality of the counterparty; - 2. calculation of the capital requirement for each counterparty, based on a specified factor depending on the credit quality; - 3. aggregation of individual capital requirements for the various counterparties.
+The threshold depends on the credit quality of the counterparty; - 2. calculation of the capital requirement for each counterparty, based on a specified factor depending on - 3. aggregation of individual capital requirements for the various counterparties.